PeevG/Car-Sales-System/README.md

-This is a project from course Spring Fundamentals by SoftUni.
+This is a project from course Spring Fundamentals at SoftUni.

 Car Sales System is a basic Spring app with a few properties.